KohlbacherLab/dnpm-dip-deployment/README.md

 The Backend application itself is configured via [`config.xml`](https://github.com/KohlbacherLab/dnpm-dip-deployment/blob/master/backend-config/config.xml).
 The main configuration item there is the type of Connector used for communication with external DNPM:DIP node peers.

 This file's template shows example configurations for both possible connector types described below.

-Simply delete the one _not_ applicable to your case.
+**TODO for You**: Delete the one _not_ applicable to your case, and follow respective instructions below.

 ##### Broker Connector

-The connector for the hub/spoke network topology used in DNPM, via a central broker.
+The connector for the hub/spoke network topology used in DNPM, based on a central broker accessed via a local Broker Proxy (see below).
-The primary parameter to adapt is the base URL to your local Broker Proxy in `<Broker baseURL="..."/>`.
 The connector performs "peer discovery" by fetching the list of external peers from the central broker.
-If desired, you can also override the request time-out (seconds).
+If desired, you can override the request time-out (seconds).
 Also, in case you prefer the nector to periodically update its "peer list", instead of just once upon start-up, set the period (minutes).

 ##### Peer-to-peer Connector

 The connector based on a peer-to-peer network topology, i.e. with direct connections among DNPM:DIP nodes.
 Accordingly, each external peer's Site ID, Name, and BaseURL must be configured in a dedicated element, as shown in the template.

-### Reverse Proxy

-As shown in the system overview diagram above, the backend and frontend components are meant to be operated behind a reverse proxy.
-This handles TLS termination (including mutual TLS for API endpoints not secured by a login mechanism) and also acts as a forward proxy to handle the client certificate for mutual TLS on outgoing requests.

-The default/recommended set-up uses NGINX, for which a template configuration file [`nginx_tls.conf`](https://github.com/KohlbacherLab/dnpm-dip-deployment/blob/master/nginx_tls.conf) is available.

-You must adapt your `docker-compose.yml` with corresponding paths to the respective certificate and private key files.